jeena/catdog/report.md

 ## 5.3.
 Results with a reduced feature set

-Therefor I tried to reduce the features to check if it would perform worse.
+Therefore I tried to reduce the features to check if it would perform worse.

 1. When I removed the information about the amount of black pixels basically nothing happened.
 2. When I removed the information about the amount of lines and average length at least I got a couple of wrong categorized images, the accuracy went down to 95%.
 3. When I removed the information about the average angle of the lines, that was when I got significant errors.
-The accuracy dropped down to about 60%, which is still better then pure chanse.
+The accuracy dropped down to about 60%, which is still better then pure chance.

 So it seems like the best feature to detect cat and dog face drawings done by me was the average angle of the straight lines in the image.